syrianarchive/syrianarchive-investigations/investigations/kiwanhospital.md

 ![](/assets/investigations/KiwanHospital/image10.png)
 *An image taken from Google Earth of Kansafra and its neighboring villages.*

 Kiwan hospital is located in the [Kansafra village](https://goo.gl/maps/dBBbCV9xiSGKK77C8), which lies in the southwestern region of the Idlib governorate around 33 km southwest of Idlib city and 17 km west of Maaret Al Numan.
-The medical facility is centrally located in the village with the next nearest hospital 7 km area in Kafranbel.
+The medical facility is centrally located in the village with the next nearest hospital 7 km away in Kafranbel.

-The location of the hospital was corroborated by matching videos and images from online civilian media of the attack and from media taken by the Syrian Archive’s investigations team with satellite imagery of the location.
+The investigations team geolocated civilian media showing the hospital by matching thse videos and images with media taken by the team on the ground and satellite imagery of the location.

 ![](/assets/investigations/KiwanHospital/image11.jpg)
 *A geolocation of video reports by the investigations team and the [Idlib Health Directorate](https://youtu.be/hY0Ydwh2jPs) of the hospital after the attack matched with satellite imagery taken from Google Earth.*